Xygeni User Guides

 As the scanner often runs without user interaction, for example in a CI/CD pipeline, authentication is often done via access tokens that are ephemeral and generated following an authentication workflow (SAML, OIDC and JSON web tokens are often used in CI/CD systems).

 Once a valid access token is available, it is often stored in a configuration file, environment variable, or in a secret vault managed by the CI/CD system.
-Configuration for an external system uses a token source that fetch the token from a list of environment variables or files.
+Configuration for an external system uses a token source that fetches the token from a list of environment variables or files.

 For pulling images from container registries, or storing attestations in OCI registries, the containerRegistry section configures the location and sources of access tokens for each registry.
 For example, for Docker Hub: